Join the Largest Ostomy Community

 Sorry Doe, but I don't know much about it.
 I just wanted to acknowledge your question and I hope you get some answers.

-Hi PJT ...thanks, yeah this has been a topic in the distant past and so many of us generally choose to keep our treatments a bit more private and speak of it on a more private basis, and that is what is happening currently, which is of course great to have suggestions and know of others' experiences even on a private level.....it's handy to compare notes and tips but I thought I would give it a post in here anyway, just in case others might also be wondering about the treatment and how others are doing on the med.....we'll see what happens here....this page might be a bit too public and out of some comfort zones, if that be the case I respect that and totally understand.
+Hi PJT ...
+Thanks, yeah, this has been a topic in the distant past and so many of us generally choose to keep our treatments a bit more private and speak of it on a more private basis, and that is what is happening currently, which is of course great to have suggestions and know of others' experiences even on a private level.....it's handy to compare notes and tips but I thought I would give it a post in here anyway, just in case others might also be wondering about the treatment and how others are doing on the med.....we'll see what happens here....this page might be a bit too public and out of some comfort zones, if that be the case I respect that and totally understand.

-I was given some website links yesterday to more lawsuit pages regarding the severe perm damage done by Remicade, Humira and other TNF Blockers type meds....I'm having a hard time weighing the benefits with the possible risks...........we shall see what happens I guess.
+I was given some website links yesterday to more lawsuit pages regarding the severe perm damage done by Remicade, Humira, and other TNF Blockers type meds....I'm having a hard time weighing the benefits with the possible risks...........we shall see what happens I guess.
 Oh well, I'm the type to walk through fire 'n see what happens lol....'tis likely what I'll do.

-P.S. ....however!....MANY patients do VERY well on Remicade and refer to it as their "Miracle Drug" and in the past, it did help me as well ....it healed me and prevented me from needing another surgery, even though I had some side effects.............so my intent and concern is not to put into panic anyone on this site who might be taking the infusions..........but knowledge is power.........and my personal concern comes into the scene because of the length of time I've been off the meds, my risk of probs is now "considerably higher"......and I do not like the fact that it supresses the immune system, when I have been fighting so long to keep my body strong and eat healthy and do my best to BOOST my immune system.....hmmmm.......well.........I am a guinea pig into this adventure.......I will post what I decide to do and how I am doing when the time comes and if nothing else, perhaps that will help others to make their own decisions regarding that treatment.........xoxo
+P.S. ....however!....MANY patients do VERY well on Remicade and refer to it as their "Miracle Drug" and in the past, it did help me as well ....it healed me and prevented me from needing another surgery, even though I had some side effects.............so my intent and concern is not to put into panic anyone on this site who might be taking the infusions..........but knowledge is power.........and my personal concern comes into the scene because of the length of time I've been off the meds, my risk of probs is now "considerably higher"......and I do not like the fact that it suppresses the immune system, when I have been fighting so long to keep my body strong and eat healthy and do my best to BOOST my immune system.....hmmmm.......well.........I am a guinea pig into this adventure.......I will post what I decide to do and how I am doing when the time comes and if nothing else, perhaps that will help others to make their own decisions regarding that treatment.........xoxo

-Horrible, Horrible drug!!
-I had my first 3 infusions then at my 5th dosage I went into cardiac arrest!!
-They immediately shut it off and I have never gone on it again!!!
+Horrible, horrible drug!!
+I had my first 3 infusions, then at my 5th dosage, I went into cardiac arrest!!
+They immediately shut it off, and I have never gone on it again!!!
 Be careful with it and do not get it infused when you have any signs of a cold!!

-Hi horsegurl! nice to meet you! ....yes, it IS a horrible drug, indeed.....it did help me heal Crohn's issues in the past, but my body is not the same since having been on it years ago.....I was supposed to go back on Remicade this morning and I called and cancelled my appointment for my infusion because I have too many fears and concerns about it, I have been researching it farther and there are SO many red flags and sirens going off in the back of my head ....something telling me to take a bit more time to discuss any other possible options with my doctors......I'm sorry you had a terrible experience while on Rem, I'm so glad you're OK now!!!
-That had to have been VERY scary!!!!!!!
+Hi horsegurl!
+Nice to meet you! ....Yes, it is a horrible drug, indeed.....It did help me heal Crohn's issues in the past, but my body is not the same since having been on it years ago.....I was supposed to go back on Remicade this morning and I called and cancelled my appointment for my infusion because I have too many fears and concerns about it.
+I have been researching it farther and there are so many red flags and sirens going off in the back of my head ....something telling me to take a bit more time to discuss any other possible options with my doctors......I'm sorry you had a terrible experience while on Rem, I'm so glad you're OK now!!!
+That had to have been very scary!!!!!!!

 https://www.inspire.com/groups/stop-sarcoidosis/discussion/go-back-on-remicade-or-not/